What courses am I required to take for the Wagner Health Policy and Management program?

 - Statistical Methods

-These courses should be taken as early as possible since many are prerequisites for other courses and for the Capstone (which is also required for all students).
+These courses should be taken as early as possible and according to the first semester(s) course plan.
+Many are prerequisites for other courses and for the Capstone (which is also required for all students).
 After that, course requirements for Health Policy and Management students depend on which "specialization" is selected.

 Health specializations include: